Willy731/zigbee_device_programmer/README.md

 ## Troubleshooting

-- **"commander not found" error**: Ensure Simplicity Commander is installed and added to your system PATH
+- **"commander not found" error**:
+  - Use "Tools > Check Commander Status" to verify installation
+  - Try "Tools > Set Commander Path" to manually specify location
+  - Install Simplicity Studio or Commander standalone
+- **Permission errors**:
+  - Use "Tools > Restart as Administrator" (Windows)
+  - Ensure J-Link drivers are properly installed
+- **Device not detected**:
+  - Use "Tools > Test Device Connection" to diagnose issues
-- **Device not detected**: Check that your device is properly connected and drivers are installed
+  - Check device power and USB connection
+  - Verify correct device type selection
+- **Programming failed**:
-- **Programming failed**: Check the log output for specific error messages
+  - Check the detailed log output for specific error messages
+  - Ensure device is not in use by other applications
+  - Try disconnecting and reconnecting the device

+## Version Parsing Examples

+The application converts hex version values as follows:
+- `0x01010005` → `1.1.5` (byte parsing: 01.01.00.05)
+- `0x02000003` → `2.0.3` (byte parsing: 02.00.00.03)
+- `1001005` (decimal) → `1.1.5` (integer math: 1*1000000 + 1*1000 + 5)

 ## License